 Natural Gas - Natural gas supply for both the electric system and the natural gas distribution system is transported to the System by FGT under long-term contracts for daily firm pipeline transport capacity.
 The contracts are priced under transportation tariffs filed with FERC.
 The System's natural gas supplies are transported from Gulf Coast producing regions in Texas, Louisiana, Mississippi and Alabama.
 Natural gas volumes greater than the System's firm transportation contract entitlements are supplied either through interruptible transportation capacity or through the use of excess delivered capacity from other suppliers on FGT, as arranged by TEA which has combined purchasing power to ensure capacity.
-For the fiscal year ended September 30, 2011, the System consumed 4,008,256 million British thermal units ("MMBtu's") of natural gas in electric generation and 2,236,286 MMBtu's for the distribution system.
-The average cost of gas delivered to the System in the fiscal year ended September 30, 2011 was \$6.02/MMBtu.
-For the current fiscal year, the
+For the fiscal year ending September 30, 2014, the System consumed 4,588,790 million British thermal units ("MMBtu's") of natural gas in electric generation and 2,074,291 MMBtu's for the electric distribution system.
+The average cost of gas delivered to the System in the fiscal year ending September 30, 2014, was \$5.02/MMBtu.

-System's projected average cost of gas delivered is \$5.29/MMBtu.
 The System analyzes, investigates, and participates in opportunities to hedge its natural gas requirements as well as provide greater reliability of supply and transportation for customers.
-These opportunities include pipeline tariff discussions and negotiations, review of potential liquefied natural gas projects and supply offers, review of potential long-term purchases, natural gas supply baseload contracts, and the purchase and sale of financial NYMEX commodity contracts and options.
+These opportunities include pipeline tariff discussions and negotiations, review of potential liquefied natural gas projects and supply offers, review of potential longterm purchases, natural gas supply baseload contracts, and the purchase and sale of financial NYMEX commodity contracts and options.
 TEA is a market participant that provides comprehensive energy trading, analysis, strategies and recommendations to the System's Risk Oversight Committee ("ROC").
 TEA is responsible for procurement of daily physical volumes and management of pipeline transportation entitlements, as well as the execution of financial hedging transactions on the System's behalf.
 ROC provides direction and oversight on hedging to TEA.
 See "Energy Sales - The Energy Authority" above.

-Oil - The role of heavy (residual) and light (distillate or diesel) fuel oils as generation fuels on the GRU system has changed over the past five years.
-In fiscal year 2006, heavy fuel oil and natural gas were priced at approximately the same level (\$8.00/MMBtu).
-Natural gas and heavy oil competed for dispatch on the system.
-Since 2007, the price of heavy and light fuel oils relative to natural gas has transformed the two fuels to emergency and/or backup status on the system.
-For the fiscal year ended September 30, 2011, heavy fuel oil for generation was priced at \$10.94/MMBtu and light oil at \$16.51/MMBtu.
-At current and projected price levels, GRU's oil/gas capable units are not projected to operate on fuel oil except in emergency, testing or backup modes.
-For the fiscal year ended September 30, 2011, heavy and light fuel oils accounted for only 0.4% of net generation.
+Oil - At current and projected price levels, the System's oil capable units are not projected to operate on fuel oil except in emergency backup modes.
+For the fiscal year ending September 30, 2014, fuel oil accounted for less than .01% of net generation.
 This level of contribution is not projected to change in the near term.
 When it does become necessary to replenish inventory for any unit, the System seeks to control the costs by purchasing forward supply at fixed prices and timing market entry points to take advantage of favorable pricing trends.